eluhnow1/web-game-design/TechSpec.md

   - `exit`: (Phaser.GameObjects.Sprite) The level exit goal for the player.

 - **Methods**:
-  - `loadLevel(levelData: Object)`: Loads the level, including tilemap, pickups, hazards, and exits.
+  - `create()`: Loads the level, including tilemap, pickups, hazards, and exits.
-  - `checkForCompletion()`: Detects if the player has reached the exit point.
-  - `resetLevel()`: Resets the level upon player death.
+  - `createCollisionBodies()`: Gives collision logic to objects in the tilemap

 ---